 Anna Diakun

-Anna Diakun is a staff attorney at the Knight Institute.
+Anna Diakun is a staff attorney and managing attorney, fellowship program, at the Knight Institute.
 Her litigation focuses on government transparency and government surveillance of speech.

 Diakun is leading the Knight Institute’s effort to secure the release of records related to the Trump administration’s restrictions on speech of CDC scientists.
 She is also on the Knight Institute’s litigation team in Doc Society v.
 Blinken, challenging the government’s mass collection and indefinite retention of visa applicants’ social media identifiers.
 She previously led litigation on behalf of Freedom of the Press Foundation and the Knight Institute to secure the release of records concerning government surveillance of journalists, as well as litigation seeking the disclosure of secret Office of Legal Counsel opinions issued at least 25 years ago.